eduNEXT/eox-theming/README.rst

 Settings
 ~~~~~~~~

-To start using eox-theming, we must make the settings shown in the microsite settings (if we don't have one created, create it and configure it), add some available settings to the tenant:
+To start using eox-theming, we must make the settings shown in the tenant settings (if we don't have one created, create it and configure it), add some available settings to the tenant:

 .. code-block:: json